ASM Selection & Treatment Principles

 - Key takeaway for women: VPA has highest teratogenicity (>8% malformation rate); LTG or LEV preferred despite being less effective

-LTG requires slow titration (6–8 weeks) — if urgent seizure control is needed, LEV is preferred (therapeutic dose in 1–2 weeks).
+LTG requires slow titration (~6 weeks monotherapy; 8–12 weeks when co-administered with VPA to mitigate SJS/TEN risk) — if urgent seizure control is needed, LEV is preferred (therapeutic dose in 1–2 weeks).
 SANAD II confirmed LTG is slightly more effective long-term, but LEV is faster to initiate.

 Seizure Freedom Probability